 May 09, 2011: Completed filling the first raised bed with soil and we put some broccoli starts in that were given to us.

 May 11, 2011: Returned to the raised bed today to discover that the geese like broccoli starts!
 We put chicken wire around the bed to keep the geese out, and also diatomaceous earth around the starts to keep the slugs and snails away.

 This photo doesn’t quite capture the ferocity of these attack geese, aptly named the “territorial velociraptors”.

-Here we see Louis, one of the more driven of my many volunteers, “hugging the geese into submission” were the words he used when we told him about the geese.
+Here we see one of the more driven of us volunteers, “hugging the geese into submission” were the words he used when we told him about the geese.

 The old goose pond on the left and the new goose pond on the right… we will put the boat in a hole we are digging for it.
 They will be happier geese… they eagerly oversee and supervise construction of their pond.
 The pond will serve dual duty as a watering hole for the bats we will attract with the bat boxes we are making… goodbye mosquitos!

 This hot tub is our Mosquitofish pond.
 We have a jacuzzi we are going to turn into the new goose pond… rather than the boat… and the boat will be another Mosquitofish pond.
 We got our Mosquitofish from an undisclosed location where they were introduced in an uneducated attempt to reduce mosquito populations.
 Mosquitofish have been introduced into many wild ecosystems all over the globe, resulting in the outcompeting of native species of fish which eat mosquito larva as well… Mosquitofish are yet another example of why non-native species should never be introduced into a wild ecosystem.